boostorg/locale/README.md

 ### Properties / Requirements

 * C++11
-* ICU for full feature support.
+* ICU 4.8.1 or newer for full feature support.
   ICU 50.1 is not supported, please use a newer version.
 * Formatted with clang-format, see [`tools/format_sources.sh`](https://github.com/boostorg/locale/blob/develop/tools/format_sources.sh)

 ### Build Status